There are numerous reasons a lawyer may consider moving toward an alternative career path.

 The NALP site contains a wealth of resources for all attorneys, from pre-law students to senior partners.
 Exhaustive free reports on alternative and non-traditonal Emerging Legal Jobs, the transition from Lawyer to Administrator, and The Emergence of Nontraditional-Track Lawyer Career Paths are some of the most helpful resources available for many lawyers searching for alternative career paths.
 The NALP site also has a number of Alternative Career Handouts.

-Although a little dated, Alternative Careers for Lawyers: Web Sites of Interest is a comprehensive list of sites that those considering alternative careers for lawyers should refer to early in their journey.
+Although a little dated, Alternative Careers for Lawyers: Web Sites of Interest is a comprehensive list of sites that those considering different careers for lawyers should refer to early in their journey.

 In addition to all of the free information and resources on the NALP site, individual volumes of Richard Herman's 21st Century Legal Career Series for $15 each or all twelve volumes for $150: